dbernadett/quickindex/README.md

-# easy-index
+# simpleindex
-An easy way to re-index json data in python
+A simple way to re-index json data in python